 Enrolling in Medicare

-Medicare enrollment may be automatic for you if you're receiving Social Security income prior to age 65.
+Medicare enrollment may be automatic for you if you're receiving Social Security income before age 65.
 If you're not already receiving Social Security income, you must apply for Medicare parts A and B three months before you turn 65.
 Visit the Social Security Administration website to learn more and to sign up for Medicare or call them toll-free at 800-772-1213.

 Your timelines and enrollment process will depend on whether you, your spouse, and eligible dependents: